Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/02-Diversity-tackled-with-R.md

 >> ~~~
 >> {: .language-r}
 >>
->> a) 204.
+>> a) 229.
 This is the number of rows in the table
->> b) Bacillales.
+>> b) Hyphomicrobiales.
 Sorting the column n will bring this to the top.
-Bacillales appears 456 times
+Hyphomicrobiales appears 480 times
->> c) 32.
+>> c) 66.
 If an OTU has not been identified to order level the order column will be blank.
-The table shows there were 32 such cases.
+The table shows there were 66 such cases (you can find this more easily by sorting the column Order).
 >>
 > {: .solution}
 {: .challenge}

 ## Plot alpha diversity

-We want to know how is the bacterial diversity of our samples, so we will remove all of the non-bacterial organiss.
+We want to explore the bacterial diversity of our samples, so we will remove all of the non-bacterial organisms.
 To do this we will generate a subset of all bacterial groups and save them.
 ~~~
 bac_biom_metagenome <- subset_taxa(biom_metagenome, Kingdom == "Bacteria")
 ~~~